vb-consulting/Norm.net/Documentation/reference/norm-options.md

 - However, if you wanted to map `my_column` to a C# name containing an underscore, like `My_Column`, that would not work.

-- Set `KeepOriginalNames` to true to keep the database names unchanged:
+- Set `KeepOriginalNames` to true to keep the database names unchanged (don't strip any characters).

+- Example:

 ```csharp
 NormOptions.Configure(options =>